-Based on the analysis of developable sites, the County concluded that it could accommodate up to 4,588 additional housing units on vacant residential properties, assuming development at 80 percent of the maximum allowable density on those lots.
-Mixed-use zoning districts allow for 100 percent affordable projects.
-Three separate developers have expressed interest in this type of project to the County in the past year to develop entirely residential projects on vacant sites zoned for mixed-use.
+Based on the analysis of developable sites, the County concluded that it could accommodate up to 4,343 additional housing units on vacant residential properties, assuming development at 80 percent of the maximum allowable density on those lots.
 For sites with mixed-use zoning, 50 percent of each site was analyzed at 80 percent of maximum density allowed.
 The same conservative development capacity estimates were used in the 2002-2008, 2008-2013, and 2013-2021 Housing Elements.
 Most anticipated lower-density growth will occur within the Linda, Olivehurst, and Plumas Lake areas during the planning period.
 Higher-density multifamily growth is expected in the infill areas of the County where fees are lower, and residents are closer to services.
 The land use inventory and the County's estimate of residential development potential are based on the following assumptions:

-- ✓ Undeveloped properties will develop at approximately 80 percent of maximum density. - ✓ Only properties with sufficient infrastructure (water and sewer) available are considered for affordable housing development. - ✓ Accessory dwelling units, while permissible in residential zones, are not considered in the potential unit estimates for the vacant land inventory because the County has not permitted a large number of ADUs to date so ADUs have not been included to address the RHNA.
+- ✓ Undeveloped or underdeveloped properties will develop at approximately 80 percent of maximum density. - ✓ Only properties with sufficient infrastructure (water and sewer) available are considered for affordable housing development. - ✓ Accessory dwelling units, while permissible in residential zones, are not considered in the potential unit estimates for the vacant land inventory because the County has not permitted a large number of ADUs to date so ADUs have not been included to address the RHNA.
 However, any ADUs permitted will be counted towards the RHNA during the RHNA projection period.

-Table H-42 provides a summary of vacant parcels and the County's estimate of residential development potential given the assumptions above.
+Table H-41 provides a summary of vacant parcels and the County's estimate of residential development potential given the assumptions above.
 Figure H-13 shows the location of vacant properties in Yuba County.
 The full list of parcels is in Appendix A.